-The resource person is Young Uck Kang of ADB's Knowledge Sharing and Services Center.
+Young Uck Kang is affiliated with ADB's Knowledge Sharing and Services Center.
 Before joining ADB, Kang served as a professor at KDI School of Public Policy and Management in Seoul, Korea for nine years.
 His areas of expertise are governance, strategic leadership, public finance, economic analysis, policy analysis, urban development, and conflict resolution and negotiation.
 Kang holds PhD and three Master degrees in MPhil, MPP & MBA.

 Participants are urged to find time to read the following resources in advance related to the webinar's topic:

 - Jonathan Brock.
 2004.
 MORETOOLS: A Framework for Analyzing Management Dilemmas.
 The Electronic Hallway.